offle-assistant/offle-assistant/README.md

     * Create some format check for the yaml file.
     * Create Config class.
 This class should store personas as a list of persona dictionaries

+# Main goals
+    * I want the persona class to be config agnostic.
+I want it to just have a bunch of input parameters with default values.
+    * I want the config file to be loaded by a class so that I can handle indexing into the dictionary in one place only.

 ### Create message history
 I want at least a log of conversations per-persona.
 One file per conversation.